Connecticut Conspiracy Lawyer

 What is Criminal Conspiracy?

-What’s even more concerning to top Stamford criminal attorneys is the ease with which police and prosecutors can charge you with conspiracy.
-And with the surge and popularity of social media and technology like Facebook, iPhones and text messaging, even a single text message can rope you into a conspiracy.
+What’s even more concerning to top criminal attorneys is the ease with which police and prosecutors can charge you with conspiracy.
+And with the surge and popularity of social media and technology like Facebook, iPhones, and text messaging, even a single text message can rope you into a conspiracy.
 And believe us when we tell you that Connecticut law enforcement has access to this social media and smartphone technology through their advanced electronic surveillance resources.
 We have seen scores of conspiracy cases based on emails, text messages, and phone calls.

-What Constitutes An “Overt Act” In A Conspiracy Charge?
+What Constitutes An “Overt Act” In a Conspiracy Charge?

 One of the requirements of any Connecticut Conspiracy charge is that at least one of the accused coconspirators committed an “overt act” in furtherance of the criminal conspiracy.
 Connecticut law defines an overt act as any action, conduct or step taken to obtain the goal of the conspiracy—that is, the underlying crime.
 And even worse, the law is clear that a single overt act is enough to prove the existence of a conspiracy.

-Most of the top Stamford criminal attorneys who defend conspiracy charges will concede that the law is particularly tough on this point.
+Most of the criminal attorneys who defend conspiracy charges will concede that the law is particularly tough on this point.
 Only one conspirator has to commit the overt act (such as renting the getaway car from the car rental agency, buying the backpack or tools for a burglary, delivering cash in a gambling enterprise, or purchasing the gasoline for an arson).
 It does not matter if you weren’t the one who committed the overt act—all it takes for everyone to be arrested or found guilty of conspiracy is for one person in the group to commit the overt act.

 Getting Arrested For Conspiracy Charges

-Top Stamford and Greenwich Connecticut conspiracy lawyers often see what has been called the “Prisoner’s Dilemma” in conspiracy arrests.
+Top Connecticut conspiracy lawyers often see what has been called the “Prisoner’s Dilemma” in conspiracy arrests.
 Here’s how it works: when one or more people are arrested for Criminal Conspiracy charges, the police immediately try to persuade each prisoner or suspect to betray or “rat out” each other.
 If everyone cooperates and confesses, then they get less jail time.
 If only one suspect cooperates, then the cooperator gets leniency and the non-cooperators get the stiffest jail sentences.
 If no one cooperates, then each accused conspirator gets the same punishment which is usually somewhere in between the two punishments described directly above.